reallongnguyen/nestjs-vibe-coding/tasks/tasks.md

 - Follow Error handle from technical.md
 - Follow code style from src/identity
 - Use upsert to detect an emotion at same hour if possible

+## IAM-001: Refactor code in src/identity

+Status: To Do
+Priority: High
+Dependencies: None

+### Requirements

+- Refactor code in repositories.
+Write readable Interface and implementation
+- Refactor code in src/identity/presentation/user-activity.handler.ts.
+Write service instead of using prisma directly

+### Acceptance Criteria

+1. Interface of all APIs are consistent
+2. All APIs are covered by Swagger docs

+### Technical Notes

+- Follow folder structure from docs/module-structure.md